2010 Gaza flotilla raid: Sfendoni boarding

 The operation to take the Sfendoni took place at the same time as the boarding of the Mavi Marmara.
 The Sfendoni attempted to evade Israeli naval vessels.
 According to one soldier, the ship attempted to run down his vessel and chased it after it evaded, but the IDF vessel made a sharp turn and positioned itself behind it.
 Speedboats approached the ship, and soldiers climbed onto the ship from ladders after firing plastic bullets, paintballs, and stun grenades.
-Some soldiers have shoved down a ladder onto the lower deck, where a group of passengers scuffled with soldiers, and an attempt was made to take a soldiers' weapon.
+Some soldiers shoved down a ladder onto the lower deck, where a group of passengers scuffled with soldiers, and an attempt was made to take a soldiers' weapon.
 Once on board, the soldiers advanced towards the bridge.
 A number of activists formed a human chain to block them, and the Israelis responded with electric shocks.

 Retired diplomat Edward Peck, who was on board the Sfendoni, said that the commandos were well-trained, and behaved reasonably well.
 When two soldiers entered the bridge, an activist grabbed the wheel tightly and protested that the boat was in international waters.
 A scuffle then ensued between soldiers and a few activists.
 The soldiers used physical force, electric shocks, and stun grenades to gain control, but there were no major injuries.
 Paul Larudee, a 64-year-old former linguistics professor from El Cerrito, California, on board the Sfendoni, was beaten and tased according to his family, who said that Israeli consular officials informed them that Larudee, a pacifist, was beaten after refusing to follow the orders of troops.

 When the boat was under Israeli control, activists were made to sit down and restrained with plastic ties.
 One man who complained that the plastic ties were too tight had them removed, then ran and jumped overboard, and was picked up by another boat.
 Passengers were searched one by one and then taken to the main salon.
 They were allowed to prepare food, but refused to eat until an IDF cameraman ceased filming them.

 Free Mediterranean boarding

 Swedish author Henning Mankell reported that the capture of the Free Mediterranean took place about an hour after the raid on the Mavi Marmara.
 Israeli soldiers boarded the ship from three speedboats, and managed to bypass barbed wire that had been placed around the ship.
 The passengers formed a human ring on the bridge to block the soldiers, and Israeli troops responded by using physical force, electric shocks, plastic and rubber bullets, paintballs, and tear gas.

-A reporter for the German newspaper Frankfurter Allgemeine Zeitung wrote that Israeli soldiers approached passengers with guns drawn and tasered a 65-year-old person from a distance of ten centimeters.
+A reporter for the German newspaper Frankfurter Allgemeine Zeitung wrote that Israeli soldiers approached passengers with guns drawn and tasered a 65-year-old person from a distance of 10 centimeters.
 All of the passengers were handcuffed and subjected to body searches and had their passports confiscated.
 Those who refused to cooperate were reportedly met with physical force.